TheRealImaginary/cerebro-youtube/README.md

 ## Usage

 In Cerebro, type `YT QUERY`.
 A List of videos and channels will appear.
-You can click on any to open in browser or you can use `Ctrl+C` to copy link to clipboard.
+You can click or press `enter` on any result to open in browser.
+Moreover, you can use `Ctrl+C` to copy link to clipboard.

 ## Related